hakan-demirli/PID-FPGA/README.md

  * Address one is KP
  * Address two is KD
  * Address three is KI
- * Accessing to address zero sets the global reset to zero.
+ * Accessing to other addresses sets the global reset to zero.
 Examples:
 AA00xxxxxxxxxxBB // reset = 1
 AA010000000500BB // KP = 2.5